Acidic Soil- Definition And Causes

 There are three things that cause acidic soil:

-• The third way soil gets to be acidic is the utilize of high-nitrogen manufactured fertilizers.
-These fertilizers are usually ammonia-based, which increments soil corrosiveness.
+• The third way soil gets to be acidic is the use of high-nitrogen manufactured fertilizers.
+These fertilizers are usually ammonia-based, which increases soil corrosion.

 Acidification Causes